prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 ``format_version``                         Optionally specifies the format version of the Iceberg
                                            specification to use for new tables, either ``1`` or ``2``.
                                            Defaults to ``1``.

+``commit_retries``                         Determines the number of attempts for committing the metadata
+                                           in case of concurrent upsert requests, before failing.
+The default value is 4.
 ========================================= ===============================================================

 The table definition below specifies format ``ORC``, partitioning by columns ``c1`` and ``c2``,